meelgroup/frat-xor/format.md

 CLAUSE_FROM_BNN_STEP ::= i cb CID CLAUSE 0 BID u CIDs 0
 ```

-- BNN can be derived from BNN and unit clauses
+- BNN can be derived from BNN and unit clauses. (***NOTE:*** This step is planned, but currently not yet supported by the XLRUP backend.)

 ```
 BNN_ADD_STEP := b BID BNN 0 BID CIDs 0